-Sir David Attenborough loves Byron Bay, and so do I. I love the laid-back people, the sunshine, the white sandy beaches and the unspoilt, rolling countryside.
+Sir David Attenborough loves Byron Bay, and so do I. I love the laid-back people, the sunshine, the white sandy beaches, and the unspoiled, rolling countryside.
 Byron is one of those places that feels perfect.

-The town is packed full of art galleries and cafes, the beaches are lively and are bordered by beautiful dunes.
-Backpackers and luxury travellers are attracted region because of its laidback atmosphere and the beauty of the location.
+The town is packed full of art galleries and cafes, and the beaches are lively and are bordered by beautiful dunes.
+Backpackers and luxury travelers are attracted to the region because of its laidback atmosphere and the beauty of the location.
 Whale watch and stroll along pathways that embrace the beautiful coastal scenery.
 If Byron is not on your bucket list, it should be.

 Elements of Byron is a luxury lodge designed as a stylish beach hideaway, in the style of a Miami beach house.
-Elements sits in 50 acres of grounds incorporating bushland, wetland and dunes, facing the white sand Belongil Beach.
+Elements sits on 50 acres of grounds incorporating bushland, wetland, and dunes, facing the white sand of Belongil Beach.

 The property is located a couple of miles north of Byron Bay, which can be accessed by a solar-powered train, which takes you from the hotel all the way downtown.
 It is apparently the first solar-powered train in the world.